 César F. Rosado Marzán

-Professor Rosado Marzán teaches contracts and various courses in labor and employment law.
+Professor Rosado Marzán is an internationally recognized socio-legal scholar and award-winning author.
+At Iowa law he teaches contracts and various courses in labor and employment law.

-Trained both as a sociologist (PhD Princeton University) and attorney (JD University of Pennsylvania) Professor Rosado Marzán’s scholarship is doctrinal and socio-legal.
-Doctrinally, it has focused on U.S., comparative, and international labor and employment law.
-Socio-legally, he has focused on studying institutions and organizations.
+Doctrinally, Prof. Rosado Marzan's scholarship has focused on U.S., comparative, and international labor and employment law.
+Empirically, he has focused on studying institutions and organizations.
 These include labor inspectorates, labor courts, works councils, labor unions, worker centers, and wage boards.
 His most recent doctrinal book, Principled Labor Law: U.S. Labor Law from a Latin American Method (Oxford 2019) won the Simón Bolivar Prize for Best Juridical Work.
 He is also coauthor in the upcoming 4th edition of the casebook Labor Law in the Contemporary Workplace: Cases and Materials (West).
 His current socio-legal book project on “alt labor” explores how worker centers help diffuse distributional norms despite being small and underfunded groups.

 His articles and essays have appeared (or will appear) in Law & Social Inquiry, University of Chicago Law Review, Minnesota Law Review, UC Irvine Law Review, University of Chicago Legal Forum, Chicago-Kent Law Review, American University Law Review, Berkeley Journal of Employment and Labor Law, among other law reviews and journals in the United States, Europe, and Latin America.